-The goal of drinking water testing is to inform the water user whether or not the water supply is safe for drinking water use.
-Testing "safe" means that the water supply is "absent" of coliform bacteria and fecal coliform bacteria, and the nitrate level is 10mg/L or less when measured as nitrate-nitrogen or NO3- N, or 45 mg/L or less when measured as Nitrate, Total Nitrate, or NO3, and you have no reason to believe that there are other common contamination concerns with the water supply.
+The goal of drinking water testing is to inform the water user whether or not the water supply is safe for drinking water uses.
+Testing "safe" means that the water supply is "absent" of coliform bacteria and fecal coliform bacteria, and the nitrate level is 10 mg/L or less when measured as nitrate-nitrogen or NO3- N, or 45 mg/L or less when measured as Nitrate, Total Nitrate, or NO3, and you have no reason to believe that there are other contamination concerns with the water supply.

-If you have your water tested for other types of contaminants, the Environmental Protection Administration (EPA) maximum contaminant levels and guidelines should be used to determine if your water is safe to drink.
+If you have your water tested for other types of contaminants, the Environmental Protection Agency (EPA) maximum contaminant levels and guidelines should be used to determine if your water is safe to drink.

-The Water Systems Council wellcare® water testing information page offers additional guidance on understanding your water analysis report.
+The Water Systems Council wellcare® water testing information page offers additional guidance on water testing and understanding your water analysis report.